johnpangalos/blog.pangalos.dev/src/lib/blog/a-lack-of-progress-report.md

 ## conclusion

 <p>
 What have we learned?
-Well I learned that "C++ &amp;lt; Rust" and that while coding Rust make sure you have a someone you can talk to and ask questions.
+Well I learned that "Rust &gt; C++" and that while coding Rust make sure you have a someone you can talk to and ask questions.
 Don't have someone to go to for Rust help?
 Rust has quite a large
 <Link to="https://www.rust-lang.org/community">community</Link> of